asterisksoftunity/Line-Of-Sight-Renderer---3D-Occlusion-URP/README.md

 ## What this is

-Line of Sight Renderer illuminates the parts of your scene that the player character can actually see, and hides everything else.
-Vision is defined by a view cone plus a small radius around the character, and it is blocked by real
+Line of Sight Renderer illuminates the parts of your scene that the player character can actually see in 3D space, and hides everything else.
+Vision is defined by a view cone plus a small radius around the character, and it is blocked by
 geometry: walls, roofs, raised platforms and terrain.

 This is not fog of war.
 Nothing is being layered over the world as an atmospheric effect, and no map memory is being revealed as you explore.
-What you get is a visualization of what the character can currently see.

-The same data is available on the CPU.
-The visibility mask used to draw the effect is read back and shared with gameplay code, so a prop that looks hidden is also reported as hidden to your scripts.
+The same visibility data is available on the CPU.
+The  mask used to draw the effect is read back and shared with gameplay code, so a prop that looks hidden is also reported as hidden to your scripts.

-I hope you find this package useful in your projects.

 ## Requirements